Accelerate your SSE journey. Join Netskope at RSA.

 There are two sides of SASE architecture: Security and Networking

-Instead, SASE promises to deliver the necessary networking and security as cloud-delivered services.
+Instead, SASE solutions promise to deliver the necessary networking and security as cloud-delivered services.
 Done properly, a SASE model eliminates perimeter-based appliances and legacy solutions.
 Instead of delivering the traffic to an appliance for security, users connect to the SASE cloud service to safely use applications and data with the consistent enforcement of security policy.

 A SASE architecture is capable of identifying users and devices, applying policy-based security controls, and delivering secure access to the appropriate applications or data.
-SASE makes it possible to provide secure access regardless of where users, data, applications or devices are located.
+SASE security makes it possible to provide secure access regardless of where users, data, applications or devices are located.

 • Cloud-native microservices in a single platform architecture